bpkleer/typst-modern-acad-cv/template/example.typ

 == #headerLabs.at("teaching-courses")

-#cv-auto-table(what: "teaching", metadata: metadata, lang: language)
+#cv-table-teaching(what: "teaching", metadata: metadata, lang: language)

 = #headerLabs.at("training")